It is the loss of brain cells called neurons. It also destroys the connections that help cells communicate.

 Practicing safe sex using condoms can prevent syphilis and HIV infections.

-Wearing your seat belt in the car and wearing a helmet when riding a bicycle or motorcycle can help prevent brain injury.
+Wearing your seat belt in the car and a helmet when riding a bicycle or motorcycle can help prevent brain injury.

 Other conditions, such as Huntington’s disease, leukodystrophies, and multiple sclerosis, cannot be prevented.